Moya O'Sullivan

 Moya O'Sullivan Macarthur (8 June 1926 – 16 January 2018) was an Australian-born actress who worked both locally and briefly in the United Kingdom.

 She was best known for her long-running role as the popular character Marlene Kratz in the soap opera Neighbours between 1994 and 1997.

 Alex Fletcher from Digital Spy made Marlene their "DS Icon" on 7 January 2011, calling her a legendary and special character.
 Fletcher also stated that "Marlene, played by the delightful Moya O'Sullivan, was a crucial cog in the Golden Age of Neighbours in the '90s."

 Early life and career

 O'Sullivan was born to Eugene and Nancy O'Sullivan (née Morgan) and had an older brother, Peter.
 Having graduated from school, she was tutored in drama classes under Dorothy Hemingway and started her career as a stage performer in the 1950s with the Mosman Theatre Company.

 Radio, theatre, teleplays and telemovies

 She trained in radio under Rosalind Kennerdale, and through her gained agent John Cover, the husband of actress Queenie Ashton, who had a company, Central Casting.
-O'Sullivan appeared in numerous radio productions, such as Dr. Paul, When a Girl Marries, Blue Hills and Life with Dexter.
+O'Sullivan appeared in numerous radio productions, such as Dr. Paul, When a Girl Marries, Blue Hills, In a Sunburnt Country and Life with Dexter.

 With the advent of television, she became a familiar face in televised plays, as well as featuring in commercial adverts.
 She made her debut in 1960 in the ABC production Farewell, Farewell Eugene, and appeared in The Slaughter of St Teresas Day, occasionally popping up in made-for-TV films.